 So, what differentiates the Extended Deep Plane Facelift from others?

 It’s All in the Details—and the Muscles

-This impressive facelift boasts a recovery time of only 10 or so days, which can be further shortened by hyperbaric oxygen therapy and Vbeam laser treatment.
-Even better, the Extended Deep-Plane Facelift lasts between 12 and 15 years, after which patients will still look better than they did when they initially came in for their surgical consultation.
+“Essentially, I’m sculpting,” says Dr. Jacono.
+“What’s great is that this technique allows me to re-create that sort of full, appley cheek without the need for injections like Botox or Juvéderm.”
+This impressive facelift boasts a recovery time of only 10 days.
+This can be further shortened with hyperbaric oxygen therapy and Vbeam laser treatment.
+Even better, the Extended Deep-Plane Facelift lasts between 12 and 15 years.
+After, patients will still look better than they did during their surgical consultation.

 How Common is the Extended Deep-Plane Facelift?

-“The truth is that the Extended Deep-Plane Facelift is tough to learn, requires a lot of practice, and demands a sharp aesthetic eye,” explains Dr. Jacono.
+“The truth is that the Extended Deep-Plane Facelift is tough to learn, requires a lot of training, and demands a sharp aesthetic eye,” explains Dr. Jacono.
 “At the moment, I’m one of the few surgeons in the world who is confident enough to perform multiple Deep-Plane Facelifts a week.”

 “I want every doctor to be doing a better job,” he says.
-“If they were, people wouldn’t be so hesitant about getting a facelift and looking their absolute best.”
+“If they were, people wouldn’t be so hesitant about getting a facelift and looking their best.”